naddongddong/Python-PyQt5/README.md

 This is the repository which is for PyQt5 project.

-You can refer to branch directory "Reference" for your any kind of work.
+You can refer to all of the things in repository for your any kind of work.

 ## [Reference](https://github.com/naddongddong/Python-PyQt5/tree/main/Reference)